Rashidov21/api-geeksandijan/API_DOCUMENTATION.md

 **Endpoint:** `GET /api/courses/`

-**Description:** Retrieve a list of all courses with their details.
+**Description:** Retrieve a list of all courses with related information.

 **Access:** Public (no authentication required)